bear2b/poly-sample-web/README.md

 ## How to run

-First, generate an API Key for the Poly API following the instructions in [the developer documentation](https://developers.google.com/poly/develop).
+I generated an API Key for the Poly API following the instructions in [the developer documentation](https://developers.google.com/poly/develop).

-Then, enter your API key in each of the HTML files in this sample, replacing the value of the `API_KEY` variable:

-    const API_KEY = "*** INSERT YOUR API KEY HERE ***";

-When replacing, do not leave the asterisks, replace the entire string by your API Key.

 Place the sample files at the root directory of your web server.
 If you have Python installed, you can use the `SimpleHTTPServer` module